AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/dotnet/index.md

 # Quickstart for Adobe PDF Electronic Seal API (.NET)

-To get started using PDF Electronic Seal API, let's walk through a simple scenario - {{scenario}}.
+To get started using PDF Electronic Seal API, let's walk through a simple scenario - Applying an electronic seal on an invoice PDF document of an organization.
 In this guide, we will walk you through the complete process for creating a program that will accomplish this task.

 ## Prerequisites